Please note that Tapas no longer supports Internet Explorer.

 “This is a - ” The woman cleared her throat delicately, pointedly turning her gaze towards the door to the stillroom.
 “Sensitive subject.
 We should adjourn to your workroom so that we might speak freely.”

 “Unfortunately, I’ll have to insist that we conduct our consultation here.
-I am currently in the process of decocting a formula that would be detrimental to the Marquess’s wife’s health if she were to breathe it in.”
+I am currently in the process of decocting a formula that would be detrimental to the Marquis’s wife’s health if she were to breathe it in.”
 Rosaline’s tone dripped with false concern.
+Rosaline couldn’t imagine the consequences if the Marquis and his wife found out that she had even spoken to the Duke.
+If the woman found out that he was currently stuffed into a cabinet in her workshop, all her careful plans would go up in smoke.
+But she couldn’t bring herself to be obsequious to the disgusting woman.
 “I am sure my life would be worth less than nothing if I were to harm a Thorne.
 Especially within the very walls that were built to protect them.”
-The sarcasm in her tone was evident, and the maid bristled again.

-The older woman only paled slightly at her words.
+Selena paled slightly at the emphasis she had put on her words.
 Then her lips firmed into a line, and she pressed again, “Rosa, I really feel that I must insist.
 The topic I must discuss with you is not one that I feel comfortable discussing while still so exposed.”

-Selena, accustomed to Rosaline’s defiance of her orders, had not moved, waiting for her to lead the way.
-Seeing the dazed maid trying to raise herself from the heap she had formed on the ground, she didn’t bat an eye.
+Selena, accustomed to Rosaline’s defiance of her orders, unlike the maid, had not moved, waiting for her to lead the way.
+Seeing the dazed girl trying to raise herself from a heap on the ground, she didn’t bat an eye.
 “Fine, Rosa.
 If you must insist on speaking in the open, I’ll be brief.
 The matter we discussed before has become…complicated.”
-The older woman searched for vague words.
-“The Marquess and I administered the… medicine… as the other apothecary instructed, but the results were not what we expected.”
-Rosaline maintained an impassive expression, and the woman took this as agreement to continue.
+The older woman chose her words carefully.
+“The Marquis and I administered the… medicine… as the other apothecary instructed, but the results were not what we expected.”
+Rosaline maintained an impassive expression, and the woman took this as encouragement to continue.

 “The potion seemed to be effective at first.
-The… patient… seemed to show signs of it taking effect, but it progressed much more slowly than expected.
-Even more unfortunately, lost track of their movements last night, and we were unable to ascertain if any other… effects took place.
-Today, they appear as if they had never taken any medication at all.”
+The… patient… seemed to show signs of feeling its effects, but it progressed much more slowly than expected.
+Then we lost track of their movements suddenly last night, and we were unable to ascertain if any of the other… effects took place.
+Now, today, they appear completely unaffected.
+Which indicates they may not remember whatever results the medication had.”
 The older woman’s teeth ground as Rosaline merely shrugged indifferently.
 “We must ensure that they take a… formula that has the required effects but has no side effects of memory loss.”

 “Rosa!
 Discretion must be maintained!”
 Patience obviously worn thin, the woman attempted to shush her.